suusanp/stealth-health/m5/prototype.md

   - Many of the privacy features we implemented in Stealth Health were not technically complicated, but they required a lot of thought and planning.
 We realized that privacy is not just a technical issue, but also a design and user experience issue.

-  - By combining local data storage, encryption by Expo's SecureStore and Crypto libraries, and authentication by Face ID and Phone Password, we were able to ensure that user's sensitive health information remains secure all the time, at rest, and during data processing.
+  - By combining local data storage, encryption by Expo's SecureStore and Crypto libraries, and authentication by Face ID and Phone Password, we were able to ensure that the user's sensitive health information remains secure all the time, at rest, and during data processing.

   - Our focus on our user's informed consent allowed us to write and demonstrate our transparent Privacy Policy and Terms of Service.
 Giving back control to the user by allowing them to transparently choose which health metrics they want to be tracked, and their data retention period proved that privacy and functionality do not have to be a zero-sum game.